CISOs and ISOs: Tasks, training, and salary at a glance

 • CISO stands for Chief Information Security Officer, whereas an ISO is an Information Security Officer.

-• Both are experts in the field of information security who implement measures in their company of employment.
+• Both are experts in the field of information security and implement security and compliance measures in their company.

-• There is no dedicated degree program for a career in information security; graduates in computer science and business administration are equally qualified.
+• There's no dedicated degree program for a career in information security.
+But graduates in computer science and business administration are equally qualified.

 • With annual salaries north of 70,000–100,000 euro, both jobs are well paid due to the high level of responsibility the position carries.